LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Live Chat/Chat dashboards/skills-activity-dashboard.md

 **Minimum timeframe:** Hourly

-## Main panel: Skills activity dashboard
+## Main panel: skills activity dashboard

 The following panel will be presented when accessing the skills activity predefined dashboard.
 It provides an overview of the performance of all skills associated with active agents on the account.